jpane24/OVtool/README.md

 For additional details on these variables, please refer to Dennis et al. (2003).

-## Analysis
+## 2.3 Analysis

 In the next two sections we showcase how our method works with a continuous outcome and binary treatment indicator.
-The first analysis subsection utilizes the average treatment effect (ATE) estimand and the second subsection operates under the average treatment effect on the treated (ATT) estimand. **Note: Under a binary outcome, the OVtool utilizes residuals from the observed (i.e. absent unobserved confounder) linear probability model to generate the empirical CDF.**
+In the first analysis, we focus on how to use the `OVtool` when interest lies in estimating the average treatment effect (ATE) for the population.
+In the second, we focus on cases where interest lies in estimating the average treatment effect on the treated (ATT) population. **Note: One can use the OVtool to assess sensitivity of findings for binary outcomes.
+With a binary outcome, the OVtool utilizes residuals from the observed (i.e. absent unobserved confounder) linear probability model to generate the empirical CDF.
+This approximate should work well enough for most cases.**

-### Continuous Outcome: Average Treatment Effect (ATE)
+# 3 Continuous Outcome: Average Treatment Effect (ATE)

-#### 1\.
-Computing Weights under ATE
+## 3.1 Computing Weights

-The `OVtool` can either take a vector of weights estimated using any method or a `ps` object produced by `TWANG` (Ridgeway et al., 2020).
+The `OVtool` can either take a vector of weights estimated using any method or a propensity score (`ps`) object produced by `TWANG` (Ridgeway et al., 2020).
 The chunk of code below demonstrates how to specify your propensity score model and generate propensity score weights using the `ps` function from `TWANG`.
 If you already have a column of weights in your dataset, you can skip to step 2.

 ``` r
 ## Create Formula